bayswiss/autogen_LC_PML/README.md

 # autogen_LC_PML
-Auto-generating Locally-Conformal Perfectly Matched Layer
+Auto-generating Locally-Conformal Perfectly Matched Layer for FEniCS.
+Tested with dolfinx 0.6.0

 The file helmholtz_with_pml.py contains all the setting for the simulation of helmholtz equation with a monopole source in the specified location.
 Run it to start the computation.
 It will import and use the function PML_Functions() from autogen_PML.py